 Can Seltzer Water Harm Your Bones?

-Your bones should be safe with seltzer!
+Your bones should be safe with seltzer, according to research.
 One study with 2,500 participants looked at the relationship between consuming colas and other carbonated beverages and bone mineral density (BMD).
 Not surprisingly, cola beverages were linked to lower bone mineral density while the other carbonated beverages did not have the same connection.
-It is well known that most cola beverages contain the phosphoric acid, which can lead to calcium (an important mineral for strong bones) loss in your bones.
+It is well known that most cola beverages contain phosphoric acid, which can lead to calcium loss in your bones.
+Calcium, of course, is an important mineral for strong bones.

 So, Is Seltzer Water Good For You?

-Of all carbonated beverages, seltzer water is free of sugar, salt, additives and caffeine found in cola.
-It’s not harmful to your bones, and when consumed in moderation, it’s not much of a concern for your teeth.
+Among carbonated beverages, seltzer water is free of sugar, salt, additives, and caffeine found in cola.
+It’s not harmful to your bones, and when consumed in moderation, it’s of minor concern for your teeth.
 Carbonated water has even been shown to improve indigestion and constipation, making seltzer worth raising your glass to!

 What About Other Carbonated Waters?

 In addition to seltzer water, there’s club soda, mineral water, sparkling water, and tonic water.
 Let’s quench your thirst about these drinks and look at what sets them apart:

 - Mineral water is natural, and unpolluted water that is sourced from a natural spring (giving it its other name, spring water).
 Any carbonation it has is naturally occurring.
 It also contains small amounts of naturally occurring minerals (including sodium) that come from the rock the water flows through.
 Due to its source (usually Europe), mineral water can be on the pricey side.
 The Evian brand is an example of mineral water.